Nourish Shake

 Muscle mass loss also slows down your metabolism (your ability to convert food into energy) and naturally, your activity levels tend to decrease, which means you burn fewer calories [1].

-Your body goes through a number of changes during menopause, including decreasing the number of hormones it produces like progesterone and oestrogen.
+Your body goes through a number of changes during menopause, including a decrease in the number of hormones it produces, like progesterone and oestrogen.

 Common symptoms associated with menopause, including disrupted sleep, decreased mood, bloating and hot flushes, can also make it harder to feel motivated and energetic to exercise, which in turn, can impact your weight loss efforts [2].